-Pallet Shipping 101: How to Pack, Palletize & Prepare Your Freight for Shipping
+Pallet Shipping 101: How to Prepare Freight for Shipping

-Preparing your freight for shipping is very important to avoid any surprise upon arrival.
-Let’s review how to pack a pallet and package your freight.
+Preparing your freight for shipping is very important to avoid any surprises upon arrival.
+Let’s review how to ready a pallet and package your freight.

 We can never say it enough:

-- Carriers’ job is to move your freight from A to B, not to prepare it for shipment.
+- Carriers’ job is to move your freight from A to B, not to prepare it for shipping.
 So package your freight as well as possible.

 - Package your products and pallet for strength: your products can be damaged on the inside of each box, on the pallet, and from other pallets.
 So protect it from the inside out.